 Harvest Bans and Fire Control

-Harvest & Movement Bans
+Harvest & Vehicle Movement Bans

-The Shire of Chapman Valley offers a free SMS text message alert service advising residents when harvest and vehicle movement bans are imposed by the Chief Bushfire Control Officer and when the bans are lifted.
+The Shire of Chapman Valley offers a free SMS text message alert service advising local residents when harvest and vehicle movement bans are imposed by the Chief Bushfire Control Officer and when the bans are lifted.

 Local residents who wish to utilise this free service should complete the form below to register their mobile phone.
 Please note that a maximum of four (4) mobile phones per farm may be registered to receive the SMS alerts.